khoin/dx463-final/README.md

 _For woodwind, voice and live electronics_

 This is my project for DXARTS 463.
-An overview of the project is given below
+Below, I will first give suggestions for the performance, then I will go into the different tools that was built for this project.

 ## Requirements & Set-Up